Subscribe to the Newsletter

 On a number of times I have treated people with all the above syndromes.
 Some of them were taking as many as 16 different medications, plus a nebuliser permanently on the face over the mouth, day and night.
 This is not a happy state to be in.

 Were these patients treatable?
 Yes, but with difficulty, because the drugs masked the symptoms, making identification of syndromes more difficult.
 Since Chinese medicine treats syndromes, this makes treatment less easy.

-Also, although acupuncture can treat all these kinds of syndromes, usually herbs (Chinese herbs) are better for Phlegm.
+Also, although acupuncture can treat all these kinds of syndromes, usually herbs (Chinese herbs) are better for chronic Phlegm.

 But I, at least, am reluctant to prescribe herbs when someone is taking 16 forms of medication, in case of confusion or worse.

 For more on all this, you may like to look at: